This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 - Do birds sleep during flight?

-- Why do birds sleep in their nests?
+- Why do birds sleep at night?

 - Do birds sleep in the same place each night?